shauv/leftlaunch/README.md

 3. Open `index.html` in your browser.
 4. Set `index.html` as your home page using the `file:///` path.

-*Most browsers do not allow local files as the "new tab" page without an extension.*
+*To use as a start page instead, an extension workaround would be required for most browsers.*

 ## Configuration
 - **Bookmarks:** Add your bookmarks into the provided rows.